ungoldman/init-module/README.md

 npm init
 ```

-`npm init` allows you to configure a few things and works from a few defaults.
-This module is meant to take it a bit further, adding more defaults to `npm config` that will autopopulate when you run `npm init -y`, and allowing you to use `npm init` as a `package.json` editor at any point.
+`npm init` allows you to configure a few things and works from a few defaults. `init-module` is meant to take it a bit further, making all `package.json` properties editable, adding more defaults to `npm config` that will autopopulate when you run `npm init -y`, and allowing you to use `npm init` as a `package.json` editor at any point.

 ### Config for `npm init`